Jody Fannin: 2022 - 2023

-Jody joined up with Racing One and their Ferrari 488 GT3 for a return to the Nordschleife and VLN.
-After a difficult 12 hour where the car was plagued with a brake issue, he returned to share the car with Christian Kohlhaas in the Pro-Am class where he finished on the podium after qualifying in P6 overall.
+Fannin joined up with Racing One and their Ferrari 488 GT3 for a return to the Nordschleife and VLN.
+After a difficult 12 hour where the car was plagued with a brake issue, he returned to share the car with Christian Kohlhaas in the Pro-Am class where he finished on the podium after qualifying in sixth overall.
 He returned to debut Racing One's new Ferrari 296 GT3 after a pre season test programme at the beginning of 2023.